Code-Institute-Submissions/pale/README.md

 3. Repeat process with youtube and instrgram links.
 4. Repeat steps 1-3 on all pages.

+Responsive Design:

+As I have used the Bootstrap grid system throughout this process, I have been able to approach the website with a mobile first UX in mind.
+However this did also come with some issues, mostly images breaking the breakpoints while stacking up.
+To get around this, I used the Responsive tool within Google dev tools to collapse my website to as low as 320px and make sure the images didn't push the website beyond its width.

 ## Deployment

 I used github through the dev process, and have pushed it using GitHub Pages.
 I have pushed it using the master branch.